suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 For purposes of this specification, we define `FullTrackName` as :

 ~~~
-FullTrackName = TrackNamespace + TrackName
+FullTrackName = TrackNamespace | TrackName
 ~~~
+where '|' representations concatenation of byte strings,

-and  'ObjectName' is combination of following properties:
+and  `ObjectName` is combination of following properties:

 ~~~
 ObjectName = (FullTrackName, GroupId, ObjectId)